 And saving the best for last, the Hood Museum of Art is an incredible, newly renovated art museum right in downtown Hanover.
 The museum exhibits impressive works by the likes of Georgia O’Keeffe and Pablo Picasso, and the entry fee comes to a grand total of $0.
 Bottom line, just like all the best New England towns, everything worth doing around Hanover is a stone’s throw away!

 Sugar Hill is not just a small town in NH, it is tiny.
 I’m not joking.
 The 2018 census counted a whole 577 residents!
 And though it be but little, it is fierce, to paraphrase the great Will Shakespeare.
 Located way up in the White Mountains, you might miss it if you blink twice while driving through Franconia to Littleton on I-93.
-But here’s why New Hampshire’s most recent incorporated town is worth the visit: the Sugar Hill Lupine Festival, and Polly’s Pancake Parlor.
+But here’s why this teeny tiny New Hampshire town is worth the visit: the Sugar Hill Lupine Festival, and Polly’s Pancake Parlor.